emcezet/sv-tools/README.md

+# Status: do not ever, ever, ever, ever or ever use it on your design files.

+First release expected Oct 2018.

 # sv-tools

 Tools for SystemVerilog HDL development.

-# Setup
+## Setup

 Requires no installation.

-Python 2.7.
-Tested on CENTOS.
+Python 3.6.5.
+Tested on Windows Subsystem for Linux - Ubuntu 18.04.

-Run setup.py to update credentials: full name of the author and author's company.
+TODO: Run setup.py to update credentials: full name of the author and author's company for licensing templates.

-# Usage
+## Usage

 All scripts accept -h and --help for help messages constructed with argparse package.